cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 # Cloud Monitoring
-Cloud monitoring is used to detect changes, errors, failures, and threats to a cloud's reliability and availability.
-It is automated observation and depends on telemetry, or the remote measurement of variables.
-A monitoring system usually waits for an app to do something (e.g., respond to a request) and then measures the service level observed.
+Cloud monitoring is when the performance of cloud-based resources are measured.
+It uses telemetry (i.e., the remote measurement of variables) to detect changes, errors, failures, and threats to reliability and availability.

 ```mermaid
 flowchart LR